olin/studentgovernment/CONTRIBUTING.md

 For example:

-- the first bylaw amendment of the 17-18 school year was about updating CCO procedures and was named:
+- The first bylaw amendment of the 17-18 school year was about updating CCO procedures and was named:
   `BA-1718-001: CCO by-laws update to reflect current practices`

 ### Logging Changes in the README